pulse-vadc/traffic_manager_rightscale/cookbooks/lb_stingray/README.md

 This parameter is not meant to be changed by the end user.
 It selects a version of the software to install and is only present to avoid cookbook duplication.

-#### lb\_stingray/path\_hash

-This parameter is not meant to be changed by the end user.
-It contains an MD5 hash included in the software download path.

 #### lb\_stingray/java\_enabled